Thegamerdude1010/RubysAdventure-COP3003Project/README.md

 I chose to follow a tutorial from the Unity Learn website because I am familiar with games created in Unity.
 The game is called Ruby's Adventure.
 The player follows Ruby on a quest to save her town.
 Although most of the code will be from the tutorial, I plan on customizing the game to make it in my own style.
+*The project has not been created yet.
+This repository is a placeholder.*

 ## Citations
 I am using the "Ruby's Adventure: 2D Beginner" tutorial from the Unity Learn website.
 The publisher is Unity Technologies.